ofallonlabs/saeedmirshekari/_public/blog/2022-05-23-data-science-opportunities-and-immigrants-with-higher-educations.md

 ---
 layout: blog_base_srushti.njk
-title: "Immigrants with Higher Educations in the US Tech Job Market:
+title: Immigrants with Higher Educations in the US Tech Job Market
-  Opportunities and Challenges (2022)"
 description: "The US is rightly termed as the land of immigrants.
 The immigrant populace has contributed copiously to the country's development.
 The facts and figures regarding the American data science job market testify to the